nmdp-bioinformatics/ImmunogeneticDataTools/README.md

 * Value(s):  3.18.0, 3.15.0, 3.12.0, 3.11.0, 3.10.0

 * Name:  java.util.logging.config.file
-* Value(s):  resources/logging.properties
+* Value(s):  logging.properties

 *Logs:*

+* likely haplotype pairs, sorted by relative frequencies may be found in haplotypePairs.log
+* gl strings in which a likely B/C or DR/DQ block was not found, may be found in haplotypePairWarnings.log
-* linkage output may be found in linkages.log
+* haplotype linkage output may be found in linkages.log
+* haplotype linkage output for gl strings with missing pairs may be found in linkageWarnings.log
 * errors and basic logging in immuno.log